IB ESS Topic 1 Foundations

 The Foundations topic links to every other topic within the ESS syllabus because the way people perceive and respond to environmental issues influences the solutions proposed for all other topics.

-1. Foundations: perspectives, systems, and sustainability
+1. Foundations: perspectives, systems, and sustainability (this topic)

 2. Ecology: how ecosystems function